 4 Products That Remove Sweat Stains

-A few well known products make stain removal pretty straight forward:
+A few well-known products make stain removal pretty straightforward:

-Instructions For Removing Yellow Sweat Stains
+How to Remove Yellow Sweat Stains

 Removing Yellow Sweat Stains

-Ammonia - Make a solution of 1:1 parts ammonia and water.
+- Ammonia: Make a solution of 1:1 parts ammonia and water.
 Rub directly on stain working it into the fabric.
 Once solution is applied, wash as usual.
 (This also works on blood and urine.)

-Vinegar - Make a vinegar and water solution of 2:1 (2 parts vinegar, 1 part water).
+- Vinegar: Make a vinegar and water solution of 2:1 (2 parts vinegar, 1 part water).
 Completely saturate the stained area with this mixture.
 Allow it to sit for two hours, then wash as usual.

-Aspirin - Make a powder using 2 or 3 high-dose aspirin tablets by crushing them in a sealed baggie.
+- Aspirin: Make a powder using 2 or 3 high-dose aspirin tablets by crushing them in a sealed baggie.
 Place the powder into a medium size glass or plastic—not aluminum—bowl.
-Add a couple cups of warm water to the bowl and stir.
+Add a couple of cups of warm water to the bowl and stir.
 Allow the aspirin to completely dissolve.
 Soak the areas of your clothing that have stains in the mixture, allow them to rest for two hours.
 Wash as usual.

-Why Does Aspirin Remove Yellow Sweat Stains
+Why Does Aspirin Remove Yellow Sweat Stains?

 The main ingredient in aspirin is salicylic acid, which attacks the compounds found in sweat, breaking up the stain so it can be easily washed away.